How to Make Litti – A Traditional Delicacy from Bihar

 Step 1: Making the Litti Dough

-1. In a mixing bowl, combine the wheat flour, ghee, carom seeds, nigella seeds, and salt.
+1. In a mixing bowl combine wheat flour, ghee, carom seeds, nigella seeds, and salt.

-2. Gradually add water and knead the ingredients to form a firm and smooth dough.
-Cover it with a damp cloth and set it aside for 20-30 minutes.
+2. Slowly add water and knead them well to get a tight smooth dough.
+Keep it under wet cloth and let it sit for 20-30 minutes.

 Step 2: Preparing the Stuffing

-1. In a separate bowl, mix the roasted gram flour (sattu) with a pinch of salt and add some water to make a semi-dry stuffing mixture.
-It should hold together when pressed.
+1. Mix roasted gram flour with a pinch of salt in it, adding some water.
+It must hold itself when pressed; make a semi-dry stuffing mixture.

 Step 3: Shaping the Litti